 11- The yeast common denominator is…

 This one goes hand in hand with gluten.
-Oftentimes, yeast is found in breads that were baked with gluten-filled flour.
+Oftentimes, yeast is found in bread that was baked with gluten-filled flour.
 As a result, it makes it kind of difficult to differentiate between the effects of gluten and the effects of yeast.

 But there is good news: if you limit or eliminate your gluten intake, chances are you will automatically eliminate your yeast consumption also.
 It’s a double whammy!

 The theory behind the yeast connection to fibromyalgia is controversial.
-Some health professionals believe that an over consumption of yeast leads to the overgrowth of a gut yeast called candida.
+Some health professionals believe that overconsumption of yeast leads to the overgrowth of a gut yeast called candida.
 Now everyone has this type of yeast in their gut.

 It is part of the normal intestinal flora.
 But too much yeast can create digestive issues.
 As a result, when you make the effort to take yeasty foods out of your diet, your risk for gastrointestinal troubles is significantly reduced.